userver-framework/userver/scripts/docs/en/userver/formats.md

 Note that you may get **invalid** JSON, since:
-* methods `format::json methods::StringBuilder::Key` **does not** check the uniqueness of keys
+* methods `format::json methods::StringBuilder::Key` **do not** check the uniqueness of keys
-* `StringBuilder` itself does not put curly brackets, you need to use `formats::json::StringBuilder::ObjectGuard`
+* `StringBuilder` itself does not put curly brackets, you need to use formats::json::StringBuilder::ObjectGuard
-* `StringBuilder` itself does not put square brackets, you need to use `formats::json::StringBuilder::ArrayGuard`
+* `StringBuilder` itself does not put square brackets, you need to use formats::json::StringBuilder::ArrayGuard
 * You can write any nonsense in JSON using `StringBuilder` methods
 * etc.